Quotas

 - Determine what will happen when the quota is met.
 See the linked section for more details.

-- Set the quota limit, determining the maximum number of people you want to meet the conditions you set.
+- Click the 100 to set the quota target.
+This is the maximum number of people you want to meet the conditions you set.
 See the linked section for more details.

 Next to every quota, you’ll see a pair of numbers – for example, 0/100.
-The Number on the left of the slash (e.g., 0) is the quota count.
-The number on the right (e.g., 100) is the quota limit.
+The number on the left of the slash (e.g., 0) is the quota count.
+The number on the right (e.g., 100) is the quota target.

-To set the quota limit, all you need to do is click the current quota limit and change it.
+To set the quota target, all you need to do is click the current quota target and change it.

 Quota Count